Rescue Elephants: Supporting Ethical Travel in Thailand

 The park's elephants receive medical care and attention.
 Kevin Revolinski

 It sounds sentimental or anthropomorphic when they’re called “grandmas,” “nannies,” and “caretakers,” but it’s accurate.
 Elephants are highly expressive creatures with a wide range of emotions and a capacity for empathy.
 They celebrate births and mourn their dead.
 When new elephants arrive, the older ones bond with the younger ones to just look after them.
 The babies and the teenagers play and get into mischief, while the adults occasionally have to keep them in line or come running when they cry out.
 All of them spend time playing in the mud or throwing the red dust across their backs for protection from the sun and bugs.
-A loud bang or gunshot in the distance compels them to race into an outward facing circle, their smaller, more vulnerable members sheltered in the middle.
+A loud bang or gunshot in the distance compels them to race into an outward-facing circle, their smaller, more vulnerable members sheltered in the middle.
 For them, this is a safe haven; for the visitor, this is nature on display in an outdoor classroom.

-The sanctuary isn’t only for elephants; it cares for over 5,000 animals, from water buffalo and pigs to rescued dogs and cats.
+The sanctuary isn’t only for elephants; it cares for more than 5,000 animals, from water buffalo and pigs to rescued dogs and cats.
 That’s a lot of creatures demanding care and sustenance.
-“Naturally there are moments of fatigue,” he said.
-“But the satisfaction derived from our work outweighs any exhaustion.”

 The Elephants Marching Home

 The park has a second plot of land that’s unconnected to the rest of the park.
 Surrounded by the SkyWalk, an elevated platform that puts visitors above the elephants, it’s a partly shaded, peaceful enclosure for a group of elephants that walks along the river bank to get here each morning, then returns to the main camp at night.
 Back at the main compound, visitors gather on a walking bridge over the river to watch them return, and the elephants walk past underneath.
-They reached their trunks up as though offering a high five to the people looking down, but they were merely using their highly developed sense of smell to “see” who’s there.
+They reached their trunks up as though offering a high five to the people looking down, but they were merely using their highly developed sense of smell to “see” who was there.

 Three adults of the group arrived early and were about to walk through the park gate, but stopped and milled about by the water while making a low rumbling.
 Downriver, another elephant blew its trumpet, and these three broke out into the blaring horns of the apocalypse, enough to send chills down my spine.
 They took off on a charge back along the river.

-I turned to a guide who was watching with us.
-“What was that all about?”
 She explained that a particular elephant walked slowly all the time, and these other three, knowing the importance and safety of sticking together, had simply lost patience.
 Plus, they were late for food.
 Never make an elephant late for food.

 Getting Involved

 Half- and full-day trips from Chiang Mai include meals and guided walks among the herd.
-In the afternoon, you can see them being bathed in the river, a necessity for elephants who don’t have the benefit of time spent trekking through the forest where branches would normally clean their skin and prevent infections.
+In the afternoon, you can see them being bathed in the river, a necessity for elephants that don’t have the benefit of time spent trekking through the forest where branches would normally clean their skin and prevent infections.
 I chose a two-day visit, stayed in simple hotel-like accommodations, and woke up to the sounds of elephants.

 Tourists learn more about the park's elephant food supplies.
 (Kevin Revolinski)